Our Best Advice on How to Find Internships

 Here's our best advice on finding and rocking internships in high school and college, plus helpful search sites and a video from a student who's been there.

-From the elusive freshman year internship to summer programs abroad to that senior year gig that just might lead to your first post-grad job, internships never go out of style—which explains why we’re always talking about them!
-We have more internship tips than we knew what to do with, so we compiled our top articles and best advice for finding and rocking that job, wherever it might be.
+From the elusive first-year internship to summer programs abroad to a gig senior year that might just lead to your first postgrad job, internships never go out of style—which explains why we’re always talking about them!
+We have more internship tips than we knew what to do with, so we compiled our top articles and best advice for finding and rocking that job, wherever and whatever it might be.
 We also put together our favorite internship resources outside of CollegeXpress.
-So take a look, then start applying (yourself)!
+So take a look then start applying!

 Where to find internships

-• AfterCollege: Search for open internship and entry-level positions, get found by hiring companies, and connect with employers directly.
+• AfterCollege: Search for open internships and entry-level positions, get found by hiring companies, and connect with employers directly.

 • One Day, One Job: A Cornell University grad created this blog to profile companies around the country that are hiring at internship and entry levels.
 You can search for internship and entry-level opportunities too.